george24601/notes/papers/raft.md

+The separation of logic stems from the fact that Raft makes leader election a separate and mandatory step before the leader can get the data replicated where as a Paxos implementation would make the leader election process an implicit outcome of reaching agreement through data replication.

+Finally, Raft imposes the restriction that only the servers with most up-to-date data can become leaders.
+These optimizations radically simplify edge cases in which a succession of leadership changes can result in data discrepancies, but the tradeoff is that leader election in Raft can be more complicated than its counterpart in Paxos.

+### old notes

 Leader election: Raft uses randomized timers to elect leaders.
 This adds only a small amount of mechanism to the heartbeats already required for any consensus algorithm, while resolving conflicts sim- ply and rapidly.

 Membership changes: Raft’s mechanism for changing the set of servers in the cluster uses a new joint consensus approach where the majorities of two different configurations overlap during transi- tions.
 This allows the cluster to continue operating normally during configuration changes.